Skip to main content

 • Documentation theater: logs exist but don’t capture traceable source-to-decision rationale.> [!WARNING] A governance-ready design is not “more documentation.”
 It’s documentation that lets you reconstruct how and why a decision was reached, and who owned each step.

-Translate thesis into an operating decision for your AI portfolio
+Translate thesis into an operating decision

 A practical way to implement AI-native decision quality is to make one explicit operating decision: treat decision flows as product interfaces—not internal workflows.